SmartChemDesign/gminorgDB/README.md

 TPE_global_optimization folder contains the final implementation of the global optimization routine using the Tree Parzen Estimator

-A benchmarking program package is also presented, as well as a use case.
+A benchmarking package with an example of usage is also available in the ./benchmark_system